meganutmega/img2ico/README.md

-# img2.ico
+# img2ico

- This is a batch file that converts images into multiple-res .ICO files.
-Made possible with ***ImageMagick*** by ImageMagick Studio LLC.
+ This is a batch file that converts .PNG images into multiple-res .ICO files.
+This is made possible with ***ImageMagick***, by ImageMagick Studio LLC.
+You can visit [their website](https://imagemagick.org/script/index.php) for more information.

 # Disclaimer
- **This currently only works with windows!!!**
+ **img2ico will only run on Windows.**

- You will need ImageMagick installed to convert your files.
-You can download it [here.](https://imagemagick.org/script/download.php)
+ You will also need ImageMagick installed to convert your files.
+You can download it at the above link, but img2ico will automatically download it for you and lead you through the installation process.

- This is my first batch file, let alone utility program.
-I have been informed that the code can be optimized and there are plans for it in the future as well as a GUI.
-There are plenty of things to do and lots of progress to be made.
+ This is meant as a utility tool for use primarily by the developers, but is made open-source and public for use of anyone.

+ You can view the license for use of ImageMagick at [this link.](https://imagemagick.org/script/license.php)

-## How to use
+## Usage
- 1. Run `img2ico.bat` in the img2.ico folder.
+ 1. Download the `img2ico.EXE` file located at the repository root.
+This executable only contains the code located in the `img2.ico` directory, also in this repository.
- 2. Specify a folder of .PNG files to convert to .ICO.
+ 2. When prompted, specify the folder you wish to convert the .PNG files of to .ICO.
- 3. Wait for images to convert.
+ 3. Wait for the images to convert.
+If an error occurs, ensure your folder was specified correctly.
- 4. An "Icons" folder will be added to the image folder with your .ico files.
+ 4. An "Icons" directory containing your converted images will be made in the folder you specified.

+ ## Changelog

+ ### Beta 0.2.0

+ - Fixed an issue regarding file names including spaces not properly converting.
+ - Added error handler if conversion fails.
+ - Optimized code for performance.